core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Security of the Group Mode {#ssec-group-mode-security}

-The group mode defined in {{mess-processing}} relies on commonly shared group keying material to protect communication within a group.
+The group mode defined in {{mess-processing}} relies on shared group keying material to protect communication within a group.
 Using the group mode has the implications discussed below.
 The following refers to group members as the endpoints in the group storing the latest version of the group keying material.

 * Source authentication of messages sent to a group is ensured through a countersignature, which is computed by the sender using its own private key and then appended to the message payload.
-Also, the countersignature is encrypted by using a keystream derived from the group keying material (see {{compression}}).
-This ensures group privacy, i.e., an attacker cannot track an endpoint over two groups by linking messages between the two groups, unless being also a member of those groups.
+The countersignature is also encrypted using a keystream derived from the group keying material (see {{compression}}).
+This ensures group privacy, i.e., an attacker cannot track an endpoint over two groups by linking messages between the two groups unless the attacker is also a member of both groups.

 * Messages are encrypted at a group level (group-level data confidentiality), i.e., they can be decrypted by any member of the group, but not by an external adversary or other external entities.